mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

     - `beta = 0.9` will average last 10 entries
     - `beta = 0.98` will average last 50 entries
     - `beta = 0.5` will average last 2 entries
+- Best beta average for our case is between 0.9 and 0.98

 - Another imagery example:
     ![](Images/Nasdaq1_small.png)
     _(taken from [investopedia.com](https://www.investopedia.com/))_